 Alcohol abuse is a huge problem in our world today.
 Let me give you a feeling for how big a problem it is.
 Over 18 million Americans have alcohol problems.
 More than 9 million children currently live in homes with an alcohol-dependent parent.
 And more than half of all American adults have a family history impacted along the way by alcoholism.

 The last statistic is worse than it sounds.
 Half of all American adults have alcohol abuse in their family history.
 That’s important because alcohol abuse isn’t an individual problem.
 And it doesn’t end when the alcoholic passes away, leaves, or even sobers up.
 Alcoholism affects both the alcoholic and everyone who loves him or her.

 But, there is hope.
-Groups like Alcoholics Anonymous, Adult Children of Alcoholics, and Celebrate Recovery, are all designed to help family members along with the alcoholic.
+Groups like Life Recovery, Alcoholics Anonymous, and Adult Children of Alcoholics, are all designed to help family members along with the alcoholic.
 Seek help if your family has been impacted by alcoholism.